Interstate 14: Interstate 14N

-Interstate 14N will be commencing near State Highway Loop 338 (Loop 338) in Odessa, running eastward generally following I-20, connecting to State Highway 158 (SH 158) near Midland, then following SH 158 eastward before following US 87 southeastward, passing San Angelo, and connecting to US 190 near Brady.
+Interstate 14N (I-14N) will run from a western terminus near State Highway Loop 338 (Loop 338) in Odessa, running eastward generally following I-20, connecting to State Highway 158 (SH 158) near Midland, then following SH 158 eastward before following US 87 southeastward, passing San Angelo, and connecting to US 190 and I-14S at its eastern terminus near Brady.

 Interstate 14S

-Interstate 14S will be commencing at the interchange of I-10 and US 190 in Pecos County, following US 190 to Brady.
+Interstate 14S (I-14S) will run from a western terminus at the interchange of I-10 and US 190 in Pecos County, following US 190 and connecting with I-14N at its eastern terminus near Brady.

 Interstate 214

-I-14 in Texas is proposed to have one auxiliary route, Interstate 214 (I-214), which would serve as a loop for Bryan–College Station.
+I-14 in Texas is proposed to have one auxiliary route, Interstate 214 (I-214), which is proposed to be a beltway around Bryan–College Station.